LuminousXLB/cs5222-lab-fpga/README.md

 * We are clearly under-utilizing our resources, so we have room to utilize more memory and logic resources to improve overall throughput.
 * We are also not taking advantage of pipeline parallelism in any part of the loop, as indicated by the rather high inference latency of our matrix multiply.

-We will exercise some common pipeline optimization techniques described in the **Optimizing For Throughput** chapter of the [Vivado HLS User Guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_1/ug902-vivado-high-level-synthesis.pdf), pages 188-206.
+We will exercise some common pipeline optimization techniques described in the **Optimizing For Throughput** chapter of the [Vitis HLS Methodology Guide](https://docs.xilinx.com/r/2020.2-English/ug1399-vitis-hls/Optimizing-for-Throughput).

 ### Problem Statement